patched-codes/patchwork/patchwork/steps/ExtractPackageManagerFile/README.md

-# Extract Package Manager File

-## Inputs

-- **Package Manager File Extraction**:
-    - Directory: Root directory of the project.
-    - Package URL: The Package URL of the dependency.
+# ExtractPackageManagerFile Class

+This script defines a class called ExtractPackageManagerFile that uses an existing SBOM VDR (Software Bill of Materials Vulnerability Discovery Results) file to extract and manipulate data from listed components and vulnerabilities.

-## Outputs
+## Class Methods

-- A list of paths to package manager files relevant to the PURL's type found in the specified directory.
-- A dictionary containing paths to the generated prompt value and code files.
-- Log messages during the extraction process.
+The two primary methods of ExtractPackageManagerFile class are `__init__` and `run`.

+### `__init__` Method
+The `__init__` method is the initializer for ExtractPackageManagerFile class.
+It takes one required argument - `inputs`: a dictionary containing input parameters.
+This method validates and sets the SBOM VDR file path, as well as sets up instance-specific requirements for data extraction.

+#### Inputs
+This method expects a dictionary with the following key(s):

+- `"sbom_vdr_file_path"`: This is the path to the Software Bill of Materials Vulnerability Discovery Results (SBOM VDR) file.
+- `"package_manager_file"`: This is an optional path to the package manager file.
+If not provided, the method tries to identify this file from the current directory based on the PURL in SBOM VDR data.
+- `"upgrade_threshold"`: This optional key specifies the level at which the software version can be upgraded.
+The default value is "major".
+- `"severity"`: This optional key specifies the severity threshold of vulnerabilities.
+Its default value is "none".

-### Description
+### `run` Method

-This Python code consists of three files:
-1. **__init__.py**: Empty file.
-2. **ExtractPackageManagerFile.py**: Defines functions for extracting package manager files based on PackageURL types, transforming version strings to Semantic Versioning format, and extracting relevant data from SBOM VDR files.
-3. **TestExtractPackageManagerFile.py**: Contains unit tests for the `ExtractPackageManagerFile` class.

-The `ExtractPackageManagerFile` class initializes input parameters, validates required keys, and processes SBOM VDR data to extract component and vulnerability information.
-It associates PURLs with source file paths, identifies affected and unaffected versions, and compiles this data.
-It further saves the extracted data as a temporary JSON file and logs execution status.
+The `run` method runs the main data extraction and manipulation processes.
+It extracts the vulnerability information from the SBOM VDR file, maps PURLs to their corresponding source files, identifies affected and unaffected versions, and compiles this data into a structured format.
+The method then saves the extracted data to a temporary JSON file.

-The `run()` method of the `ExtractPackageManagerFile` class loads SBOM VDR data, maps PURLs to source files, processes vulnerabilities, reads source file contents, and compiles the data structure.
-It generates message updates, prepares update information, and saves data to a JSON file.

-The test cases in `TestExtractPackageManagerFile.py` validate the proper functioning of the `ExtractPackageManagerFile` class by creating a temporary SBOM VDR file, executing the extraction process, and checking the generated JSON files for validity.
+#### Inputs
+This method doesn't require any explicit inputs since it works with the attributes initialized by the `__init__` method.

+#### Outputs
+This method returns a dictionary with two keys:

+- `"prompt_value_file"`: The path of the file containing the extracted data.
+This file holds a JSON formatted object with information about package manager files and updates.
+- `"code_file"`: The path to the file with the code updates.
+In this case, it points to the same file as `prompt_value_file`.

+Both files are stored in a temporary location.